alban12/automl-pyspark/README.md

 There are 3 scenarios while using the project :
 - You run the tool on your local computer and the datasets are stored on AWS.
 - You run the tool on your local computer and the datasets are stored on it.
-(In development)
+(WIP)
 - You run the tool on a cluster and the datasets are stored on AWS.

 If you want to run the tool from your local computer, you will need to make your computer act like a single node cluster, for which, you will have to download Apache Hadoop and Apache Spark.